Darsh-R05/Darsh-R05/README.md

 My name is Darsh Rathod, I am pursuing  B.E. in AIML from L.D.
 College of Engineering.

-I'm currently in the final year of my Bachelor's Degree and also I'm the Co-founder at Agulous.
+I'm currently in the final year of my Bachelor's Degree and I'm the Co-founder at Agulous.
 I'm also the President of Rotaract Club of LDCE and a past Dep.
 PSD.

 I have a keen interest in Machine Learning and Cybersecurity and OSINT.